skythebro/PotionsHaveContainers/README.md

 forked from [phillipsOG/C2ierce](https://github.com/phillipsOG/PotionsHaveContainers) and updated to Gloomrot.

 ## Potions and flasks will now return their empty counter-part containers.
 What were we doing before, eating them?
-Only works with potions and flasks.
-Water bottle and Water-filled Canteen don't work.
+Works with all potions, flasks/Canteens except for the water bottle and water-filled Canteen.
 If there is a non water related potion I have missed be sure to open an issue on [github](https://github.com/skythebro/PotionsHaveContainers/issues).

 ## Installation